mghotbi/QIIME-compatible-database/README.md

-Certainly!
-Here's an extended description for each QIIME-compatible database, including information about the specific gene markers:

 ### 18S QIIME-Compatible Database:
 The 18S QIIME-compatible database is tailored for the analysis of eukaryotic microbial communities using the 18S ribosomal RNA (rRNA) gene as a molecular marker.
 The `reads.qza` file encompasses processed 18S rRNA gene sequence reads, the `taxa.qza` file provides taxonomic annotations linked to these reads, and the `classifier.qza` file includes a trained classifier for accurate taxonomic classification.